Siegfried & Roy’s ‘Jungle Palace’ for sale, listed at $3 million - NewsBreak

 By Duncan Phenix,

-Built in 1954, the home is located on Vegas Drive near N. Decatur across the street from the Las Vegas Golf Club.
+Built in 1954, their former “Jungle Palace” is located on Vegas Drive near N. Decatur, across the street from the Las Vegas Golf Club.

-The home is listed as a “legendary property” on a .42-acre lot.
+The home is described as a “legendary property” on a .42-acre lot, according to the listing.
 The sale includes four parcels with four homes, plus a casita and cabana.

-The homes have three pools, which include one used by the big cats once housed there.
+There are three pools, including one used by the big cats once housed there.

-In the listing, the main house is shown as 8,750 square feet with two beds and four baths, an indoor jacuzzi and a pool.
-There are two detached studios each with bathrooms.
-One of them is 1,588 square feet and the other is 1,875 square feet.
-The guest house is listed as 1,959 square feet with three bedrooms and two bathrooms.
+The main house, at 8,750 square feet, features two bedrooms, four bathrooms, an indoor jacuzzi and a pool.
+There are two detached studios each, with bathrooms: One of them is 1,588 square feet, and the other is 1,875 square feet.
+The guest house, at 1,959 square feet, has three bedrooms and two bathrooms.

 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.